causify-ai/tutorials/class_project_instructions/Projects/bnlearn_Project_Description.md

 **Description**

-In this project, students will utilize bnlearn, a Python library for Bayesian network learning and inference, to model and analyze probabilistic relationships among variables.
-This tool allows for both structure learning from data and inference queries, providing insights into dependencies and causal relationships.
-Students will explore how to build Bayesian networks, perform inference, and visualize the learned structures.
+In this project, students will utilize bnlearn, a Python library designed for learning and inference in Bayesian networks.
+This tool allows for the construction of probabilistic graphical models that represent a set of variables and their conditional dependencies.
+Key features include:

-Technologies Used
-bnlearn

-- Facilitates learning of Bayesian networks from data.
+- Structure learning from data using various algorithms (e.g., hill climbing, constraint-based).
-- Supports structure learning and parameter estimation.
-- Enables probabilistic inference and querying of the network.
-- Provides visualization capabilities for the learned structures.
+- Parameter learning to estimate the conditional probability distributions.
+- Inference capabilities to compute posterior probabilities and make predictions based on evidence.

 ---

-### Project 1: Disease Prediction using Bayesian Networks (Difficulty: 1)
+### Project 1: Predicting Student Performance (Difficulty: 1)

-**Project Objective:**
+**Project Objective**:
-Develop a Bayesian network to predict the likelihood of a disease based on various symptoms and risk factors, optimizing for accuracy in predictions.
+The goal is to create a Bayesian network to predict student performance based on various factors such as study habits, attendance, and socio-economic status.
+The model will help in identifying key factors influencing academic success.

-**Dataset Suggestions:**
+**Dataset Suggestions**:
-Find datasets related to health and disease symptoms on Kaggle or open government health databases.

-**Tasks:**
-- **Data Collection:**
-  - Gather a dataset containing symptoms, demographics, and disease outcomes.
+- Use the "Student Performance Dataset" available on Kaggle: [Student Performance Data](https://www.kaggle.com/datasets/uciml/student-alcohol-consumption).

+**Tasks**:
-- **Data Preprocessing:**
+- Data Preprocessing:
-  - Clean the dataset, handle missing values, and encode categorical variables.
+    - Load the dataset and clean the data by handling missing values and encoding categorical variables.

-- **Bayesian Network Structure Learning:**
+- Construct the Bayesian Network:
-  - Use bnlearn to learn the structure of the Bayesian network from the data.
+    - Use bnlearn to define the structure of the network based on domain knowledge or initial analysis.

-- **Parameter Estimation:**
+- Parameter Learning:
-  - Estimate the conditional probability tables for the variables in the network.
+    - Estimate the conditional probability distributions for the network using the dataset.

-- **Inference:**
+- Inference:
-  - Perform inference on the network to predict the disease given specific symptoms.
+    - Perform inference to predict the likelihood of students achieving a certain grade based on their attributes.

-- **Evaluation:**
+- Evaluation:
-  - Validate the model's predictions using cross-validation and assess accuracy.
+    - Assess the model's predictive accuracy using appropriate metrics like accuracy and confusion matrix.

 ---

-### Project 2: Customer Churn Analysis (Difficulty: 2)
+### Project 2: Diagnosing Heart Disease (Difficulty: 2)

-**Project Objective:**
+**Project Objective**:
-Create a Bayesian network to analyze customer churn in a subscription-based service, optimizing for understanding the key factors influencing customer retention.
+The objective is to develop a Bayesian network model that can diagnose heart disease based on various medical indicators and patient history, optimizing for sensitivity and specificity in predictions.

-**Dataset Suggestions:**
+**Dataset Suggestions**:
-Utilize datasets from Kaggle related to customer behavior and churn analysis.

-**Tasks:**
-- **Data Acquisition:**
-  - Obtain a dataset that includes customer demographics, service usage, and churn status.
+- Utilize the "Heart Disease UCI" dataset available on Kaggle: [Heart Disease Dataset](https://www.kaggle.com/datasets/ronitf/heart-disease-uci).

+**Tasks**:
-- **Exploratory Data Analysis:**
+- Data Exploration:
-  - Conduct EDA to understand relationships and distributions among variables.
+    - Conduct exploratory data analysis (EDA) to understand the relationships and distributions of variables.

-- **Bayesian Network Construction:**
+- Bayesian Network Structure Learning:
-  - Use bnlearn to learn the structure of the network based on the dataset.
+    - Apply bnlearn to learn the structure of the Bayesian network from the data using constraint-based methods.

-- **Inference and Analysis:**
+- Parameter Estimation:
+    - Use the dataset to estimate the conditional probabilities associated with the network.

+- Model Inference:
-  - Perform inference to identify the likelihood of churn given different customer attributes.
+    - Implement inference techniques to predict the probability of heart disease given patient symptoms and history.

-- **Sensitivity Analysis:**
-  - Analyze how changes in certain features affect churn probability.

-- **Visualization:**
+- Model Evaluation:
-  - Visualize the Bayesian network and the relationships among variables.
+    - Evaluate the model using ROC curves and calculate AUC to assess diagnostic performance.

 ---

-### Project 3: Predicting Academic Performance using Bayesian Networks (Difficulty: 3)
+### Project 3: Predicting Customer Churn (Difficulty: 3)

-**Project Objective:**
+**Project Objective**:
-Build a complex Bayesian network to predict students’ academic performance based on various factors such as socio-economic status, study habits, and attendance, optimizing for predictive accuracy and interpretability.

-**Dataset Suggestions:**
-Access educational datasets from open repositories or Kaggle that include student performance metrics and associated factors.

-**Tasks:**
+The goal is to create a complex Bayesian network that predicts customer churn in a subscription-based service, optimizing for actionable insights into customer retention strategies.

-- **Dataset Exploration:**
+**Dataset Suggestions**:
-  - Identify and gather a dataset with comprehensive features related to student performance.

-- **Data Preprocessing:**
-  - Clean the data, manage missing values, and encode categorical variables appropriately.
+- Leverage the "Telco Customer Churn" dataset available on Kaggle: [Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

+**Tasks**:
+- Comprehensive Data Preprocessing:
+    - Clean and preprocess the dataset, including feature engineering to create meaningful variables.

-- **Complex Structure Learning:**
+- Advanced Structure Learning:
-  - Use bnlearn to learn a complex structure that captures intricate dependencies among factors affecting performance.
+    - Use bnlearn to learn the structure of the network with a focus on capturing complex relationships among variables.

-- **Parameter Estimation:**
+- Parameter Learning:
-  - Estimate parameters for the Bayesian network, ensuring robustness in the model.
+    - Estimate the conditional probabilities using Bayesian methods to fit the model.

-- **Inference and Scenario Analysis:**
+- Inference and Scenario Analysis:
-  - Use the model to predict performance under various hypothetical scenarios (e.g., changes in study habits).
+    - Perform inference to predict churn probability under various scenarios (e.g., changes in service usage or customer support interactions).

-- **Model Evaluation:**
+- Sensitivity Analysis:
-  - Evaluate the model's performance using appropriate metrics and compare with basic predictive models (e.g., regression).
+    - Conduct sensitivity analysis to determine how changes in input variables affect churn predictions.

-**Bonus Ideas (Optional):**
+**Bonus Ideas (Optional)**:
-- Implement a feature selection method to identify the most influential factors in the network.
+- Implement a dynamic Bayesian network to model churn over time.
+- Compare the performance of the Bayesian network with traditional classification models (e.g., logistic regression, random forest).
-- Explore the impact of introducing new variables (e.g., extracurricular activities) on the model's predictions.
+- Explore the impact of marketing interventions on churn rates through scenario simulations.
-- Conduct a longitudinal study by applying the model to different academic years to assess stability and changes in relationships.